iogbole/israelo/draft/2021-01-13-ioannis-i-miss-you.md

 I got it done.
 I passed it. <br/>
 But it was a day too late.
 A few hours too late.<br/>
 I did what you would have wanted <br/>
-By posting the news on LinkedId, <br/>
+By posting the news on LinkedIn, <br/>
 Except you weren't there to cheer me on. <br/>
 Since the loss of you, <br/>
 I've learned to live for each day <br/>